Antimatter543/antimatter543.github.io/_posts/2023-02-07-woes-of-writing.md

 title:  "The Woes of Writing Posts"
 layout: post
 publish: true
-excerpt: Posts take time to write :( However, sometimes they don't!
+excerpt: A small insight on how I sometimes write posts...
+It's not very chronological!!
 ---

 - meant to be a funny blog kinda in general, self reflective